 - A big bump or lump in the midfoot under the skin.

-- It can lead to top of the foot numbness, burning and tingling, these types of symptoms can usually present in the middle of the night when your brain isn’t really focusing on many other things.
+- It can lead to the top of the foot numbness, burning, and tingling.
+These symptoms can usually present in the middle of the night when your brain isn’t really focusing on many other things.

 - Bone does not grow naturally on top of your foot.

 - It is usually a response to irritation or friction.

 - As mentioned above, it is a sign of arthritis.

 - The most common cause is dorsal compression syndrome.

 - This is when the top of the foot compresses through the bone.

 - As the top of the foot compresses, the bottom of the foot stretches out.

 - Other causes include degenerative joint disease or arthritis.